 Turquoise has a long-standing significance amongst Native cultures of the Southwest, where it holds profound meanings to specific tribes who have used it decoratively for millennia.
 Even before the more contemporary tradition of combining silver with turquoise, cultures throughout the Southwest used turquoise in necklaces, earrings, mosaics, fetishes, and medicine pouches.
 They also made bracelets of basketry stems lacquered with piñon resin and inlaid turquoise.

 Cannon is a member of the Kiowa tribe of Oklahoma and is also of Oglala Lakota descent.
 She has a B.S. in Wildlife Biology and an M.S. in Resource Management.
 She has worked as an ethnobotanist for the Hualapai Tribe of Peach Springs since 2005, administering projects for the Hualapai Department of Cultural Resources that promote the intergenerational teaching of Hualapai ethnobotanical knowledge and ensure that it will persist as a living practice and tradition.

-The 2019 Fall History Highlight is made possible in part by Arizona Humanities, a non-profit organization and the Arizona affiliate of the National Endowment for the Humanities.
-For the latest updates on all of the Old Trails Museum’s exhibits and programs, go to our website or “like” the museum on Facebook.
+The 2022 Fall History Highlight is made possible in part by Arizona Humanities, a non-profit organization and the Arizona affiliate of the National Endowment for the Humanities.
+For the latest updates on all of the Old Trails Museum’s exhibits and programs, “like” the museum on Facebook.